guadalupeperezb/guadalupeperezb/README.md

 - 👀 I’m interested in IoT, DeFi, machine learning.
 - 👯 I’m looking to collaborate on open-source projects that focus on innovation and community-driven development.
 - 😄 Pronouns: She/Her.
 - ⚡ Fun fact: I'm also a musician and producer.
-I'm currently working
+I'm currently digging into techno and hard groove production.
 - 📫 Reach me by [Email](mailto:guadalupe.perezb@gmail.com)

 Social media: